The Encyclopedia of American Songs and Musicals

 basic instrument is still barely discernible.
 Lonnie Johnson had a go at it with a real success but the implementation

 poses some technical problems.
 The guitar is naturally a portable instrument, easy to carry, which is played

 anywhere, but electricity is a new strain and is more an investment.

 Lester Melrose, the producer of Bluebird Records considers as urgent to give to the blues a new impulse.
-He is convinced that it must get rid of the shackles of its rural origins and find a second breath.
+He is convinced that it must get rid of the shackles of its rube origins and find a second breath.
 He records for it in July iconic Big Bill Broonzy with his new electric guitar together with harmonicist Sonny Boy Williamson.
 A new sound has just taken shape.

 21 The strange destiny of Tommy McClennan

 Native of Yazoo City, in the heart of the Delta, he is already more than 30 years old when he arrives in Chicago at the invitation of Lester Melrose, the tireless agent of Bluebird.
 This one went to see him play one year earlier in Mississippi on the advice of Big Bill Broonzy.
 Melrose always seeks the rare pearl and thinks of having found it in McClennan, a self-taught guitarist trained at the school of pioneers such as Tommy Johnson and

 Charley Patton.
 Having never left the Delta, he only knows the juke-joints where he occurs occasionally and the cotton fields where he works but he possesses on the other hand an amazing way of singing, an exceptional voice which grants by certain sides Charley Patton's vigor to Robert Johnson's subtlety.